Anil-py/Anilk.github.io/Data Cleaning and Manipulation.md

 Total rows remaining after the cleaning process : 4159132

     SELECT COUNT(*)
     FROM tripdata

------My initial plan was to do basic cleaning using spreadsheet but after doing this for one month data I realised it would be a time consuming activity as spreadsheet could not handle entire dataset in single sheet hence decided to combine all the data in single csv file and using SQL for cleaning------------
+----------My initial plan was to do basic cleaning using spreadsheet but after doing this for one month data I realised it would be a time consuming activity as spreadsheet could not handle entire dataset in single sheet hence decided to combine all the data in single csv file and use SQL for cleaning----------------

 ### Manipulation